fortana-co/react-dropzone-uploader/README.md

   maxSizeBytes: PropTypes.number.isRequired, // max file size in bytes (1024 * 1024 = 1MB)
   maxFiles: PropTypes.number.isRequired, // max number of files that can be tracked and rendered by the dropzone

-  validate: PropTypes.func, // generic validation function called after file is prepared; receives fileWithMeta object; return falsy value if validation succeeds; return truthy value if validation fails, which will set meta.status to 'error_validation', and set meta.validationError to the returned value
+  validate: PropTypes.func, // generic validation function called after file is prepared; receives fileWithMeta object; should return falsy value if validation succeeds; should return truthy value if validation fails, which will set meta.status to 'error_validation', and set meta.validationError to the returned value

   autoUpload: PropTypes.bool, // pass false to prevent file from being uploaded automatically; sets meta.status to 'ready' (instead of 'uploading') after file is prepared and validated; you can call `fileWithMeta.restart` whenever you want to initiate file upload